hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 10. Verify NSG accurately reflects CSV file change in from PR.
 NSG's are located in: Resource Group: BAU-BAIS_prod_resource_group and BAU-BAIS_stg_resource_group.

-11. Merger branch with Master.
+11. Merge branch with Master.